Environmental management accounting

 The two requirements of the Performance Management syllabus are as follows:

-• discuss the issues businesses face in the management of environmental costs
+• discuss the issues organisations face in the management of environmental costs

-• describe the different methods a business may use to account for its environmental costs.
+• describe the different methods an organisation may use to account for its environmental costs.

 You should note that the Performance Management syllabus examines 'environmental management accounting’ rather than ‘environmental accounting’.
 Environmental accounting is a broader term that encompasses the provision of environment-related information both externally and internally.
 It focuses on reports required for shareholders and other stakeholders, as well of the provision of management information.
 Environmental management accounting, on the other hand, is a subset of environmental accounting.
 It focuses on information required for decision making within the organisation, although much of the information it generates could also be used for external reporting.